DataGreed/datagreed.pro/_pages/about.md

 # TODO: make selected_projects the same way news and selected papers are implemented
 ---

-As you've proably already have guessed, my name is Alexey and my nickname, DataGreed, is quite a bad pun.
+Yes, that's my name.
+You can also know me as DataGreed.
+This nickname seems to be odd in the age of megacorporatins trying to collect your data, but it's actually just a bad programming pun.

-Over a decade I've spent a lot of time designing, developing and managing the development of mobile and web apps, APIs and other services.
+Over a decade I've spent a lot of time designing, developing mobile and web apps, APIs and other services, managing development teams and consulting startups.

 I've also designed and developed several games.

-Technology-wise, I mostly work with Python and C#.
-I do all my work on macs, not because they are shiny and aesthetically pleasing, but because they feature the most stable and user-friendly version of BSD (also they are shiny and nice to look at).
+Technology-wise, I prefer to work with Python and C#.
+I mostly work on macs – not because they are shiny and aesthetically pleasing – but because they feature the most stable and user-friendly version of BSD (also they are shiny and nice to look at).

 My hobbies include [music production](https://soundcloud.com/datagreed/tracks) and motorcycling.

-If you would like to hire me / make me an offer I would not be able to refuse / talk to me for whatever reason – drop me a line.
+If you want to hire me / make me an offer I won't be able to refuse / talk to me for whatever reason – drop me a line.
 My contact info is at the bottom of the page.